theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/custom-function-module-for-table-extraction.md

 !!! warning
 	**Generating Short Dumps.**<br>
+	Testing the function modules on an SAP system is not possible.
-	The function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
+	Note that the function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
-	Testing the function modules on an SAP system is therefore not possible.
-	Make sure to test the function modules differently.

 ### Supported Features